 Commit to improving energy efficiency in your industrial plant by 10 percent within five years by signing up for EPA's ENERGY STAR Challenge for Industry.
 Find more energy tracking tools, educational resources, and communications materials here.

 EPA's ENERGY STAR Challenge for Industry encourages energy managers and industrial sites improve energy performance.
-Reference this one-page summary to learn about participant activity as of Spring 2015.
+Reference this one-page summary to learn about participant activity as of Winter 2017.

 Teams from buildings across the nation compete in EPA’s ENERGY STAR National Building Competition to determine which building can reduce its energy use the most over the course of one year.
 Read about this year's competition and meet the competitors here.